 “Very few human beings are strong enough to take constant hate.
 If we don’t do what you feel is the s**t, you beat us up verbally and mentally.
 At the end of the day, who are we hurting?
 Since Barack is president blacks don’t like fur coats, red leather and fried chicken anymore?
 Remember clothing is a choice.
 We were born naked!
 Fresh is an opinion, love is objective, taste is selective and expression is my favorite elective.”

-Well, it’s also our prerogative to boycott your music, Kanye.
+Well, it’s also our prerogative to boycott your music and ignore you, Kanye.

 As Bruce Lee once said, “Addiction to things, outside of our self is the best distraction from looking within ourselves, the doorway to spirituality, the master intelligence, also needed to see the matrix.”